math496/Small-Image-Tools/README.md

 adds a cartoon edge or 'border' around edges of an image: uses sobel edge detection

 ### cell_shade:
 combines 'cartoon_edge' and 'flatten_color' to create a comic-book or cartoony effect. think "legend of zelda: wind waker" or "dark cloud 2"

+### PREDICT IMAGE
+predicts the values of an image by using it's neighboring pixels' channel values, as noted on page 3 of 'IMage Splicing Detection Using 2-D phase congruency and statistical moments of characteristic function', by Wen CHen, Yun Q. Shi, & We Su.